 The Songbird Café & Barton Nature Area

 Into the north!
 Northern Ann Arbor that is, to the Songbird café for Aaron’s beverage of choice, a floral Lavender Latte.
-This beautiful unassuming shop is conveniently situated near US 23 and offers not only coffee but breakfast and lunch options as well (a second location is also available on the west side of the city)!
+This beautiful unassuming shop is conveniently situated near US 23 and offers not only coffee but breakfast and lunch options as well!
 Fueled up for a stunning walk?
 Dee has us visiting Barton Nature Area.
 Here, you will get amazing views of the river, the dam, and the bridges.
 An ideal location to soak up some much-needed peace.
+An ideal location to be inspired and reset.

 Agricole Farm Stop & Park Lyndon South